Billerica Memorial High School: Early education in Billerica

+Howe School and Howe High School

 The first official high school under town control was established in 1851 (although the town did not officially control it until 1916).
-It was named Howe School after its founder Dr. Zadok Howe.
-Dr. Howe funded the building of the school but died before construction was completed.
+It was named Howe School after its founder, Dr. Zadok Howe.
+He funded the building of the school, but died before construction was completed.
 His estate ran the school, free of charge to Billerica residents.
 It took in students from all over New England and some from as far away as Illinois.
 The total enrollment was 46 boys and 42 girls, with the senior class graduating a total of six students (four boys and two girls).

 In 1896, the Town of Billerica officially named the school as the town's high school as was mandated by law.
-It was also in that same year that a group of alumni from the school founded an association that is still active today: The Howe High School/Billerica Memorial High School Alumni Association is the second oldest active high school alumni group in the Commonwealth of Massachusetts behind the Alumni Association to the Boston Latin School.
+It was also in that same year that a group of alumni from the school founded an association that is still active today: The Howe High School/Billerica Memorial High School Alumni Association.
+This is the second oldest active high school alumni group in the Commonwealth of Massachusetts behind the Alumni Association to the Boston Latin School.

-When Dr. Howe's estate announced, in 1915, that free tuition would end for Billerica students, the town took over the school.
+When Howe's estate announced, in 1915, that free tuition would end for Billerica students, the town took over the school.

 The Howe School soon became overpopulated and the town was forced to rent out rooms in houses opposite the building.
 The principal at this time was Mr. Vining.
 He himself taught six classes a day.
-The superintendent at the time was Mr. Arthur B. Webber.
+The superintendent at the time was Arthur B. Webber.

 In 1914, the overpopulation of the Howe School became a serious problem for the town.
 A suggestion was then made to erect a new high school.
 It was brought to the Town Finance Committee.
 The committee eventually voted to recommend the building of a new high school to cost no more than $90,000.
 The town issued 20-year, four percent serial bonds to this amount.
 In September 1916, the new Howe High School was open across the street from the original Howe School.